orlof/dcpu-admiral/README.md

 Admiral supports two types of numbers: integers and floats.

  - unlimited length integers, and
- - floating point numbers with 16 bit exponent and 32 bit for base (mantissa)
+ - floating point numbers with 16 bit exponent and 32 bit base (mantissa)

 <pre>
 ># Integer division returns the number closer to 0: